40 percent of pregnant women experience protracted labor with a high risk of complications for mothers and infants.

 Many labor risks are preventable

-As many as 40% of all pregnant women experience protracted labor, which carries a high risk of complications for both mothers and infants.
-Our own preclinical studies show for the first time that the majority of these cases are related to a deficiency in heparan sulfate, a naturally occurring polysaccharide that plays an important role in labor and contributes to cervical softening.
+As many as 30-50% of all term pregnant women experience planned start of labor, which carries a high risk of complications for both mothers and infants.
+Dilafors preclinical studies show for the first time that the majority of these cases are related to a heparan sulfate, a naturally occurring polysaccharide that plays an important role contributing to cervical softening and efficient labor.

-Tafoxiparin, a proprietary heparan sulfate mimetic, has been shown in preclinical experiment and is indicated in clinical data to supplement and fulfill the role of heparan sulfate, which is a prerequisite for the optimal effectiveness of oxytocin.
-Clinical studies show that when administered in combination with oxytocin and prostaglandins as part of current clinical practices, tafoxiparin can significantly improve the labor time and, thereby have the potential to reduce the incidence of complications associated with protracted labor.
+Tafoxiparin, a proprietary heparan sulfate mimetic, has been shown in preclinical experiment and in clinical trials to supplement and fulfill the role of heparan sulfate, which is a prerequisite for the optimal effectiveness of priming of labor both by cervical ripening and facilitating the myometrial tissue for effective labor.
+Clinical studies show that when administered to term pregnant women, tafoxiparin significantly improve the cervical ripening rate.
+Moreover 59% of the pregnant women experienced a spontaneous onset of labor and/or a ripe cervix.
+Thereby tafoxiparin has the potential to reduce the incidence of complications associated with labor.

 Proven safe in clinical studies

-Tafoxiparin is the result of more than 40 years of research at Karolinska Institute in Stockholm, in collaboration with Lund University, by a team of world-leading experts in obstetrics, biochemistry and pharmaceutical development.
-Its safety in terms of maternal and fetal health has been demonstrated in phase IIa clinical study on 263 pregnant women.
-Additional phase IIb clinical study in women with slow progress of labour at European clinics is currently ongoing.
+Tafoxiparin is the result of more than 45 years of research at Karolinska Institute in Stockholm, in collaboration with Lund University, by a team of world-leading experts in obstetrics, biochemistry and pharmaceutical development.
+Its safety in terms of maternal and fetal health has been demonstrated in phase II clinical studies on more than 650 pregnant women.